telliott99/Python-Data/files/ByteArray.md

 >>>
 ```

 At this point, it might seem as if bytearray is a special kind of string.
 It is not.
+It is a

+> The bytearray class is a mutable sequence of integers in the range 0 <= x < 256

-It is a list of integers 0..255 with a special representation.
+with a special representation.

 ```python
 >>> list(ba)